doocs/leetcode/solution/0500-0599/0528.Random Pick with Weight/README_EN.md

 <strong>Explanation</strong>
 Solution solution = new Solution([1, 3]);
 solution.pickIndex(); // return 1.
-It&#39;s returning the second element (index = 1) that has probability of 3/4.
+It is returning the second element (index = 1) that has a probability of 3/4.
 solution.pickIndex(); // return 1
 solution.pickIndex(); // return 1
 solution.pickIndex(); // return 1
 solution.pickIndex(); // return 0.
-It&#39;s returning the first element (index = 0) that has probability of 1/4.
+It is returning the first element (index = 0) that has a probability of 1/4.

-Since this is a randomization problem, multiple answers are allowed so the following outputs can be considered correct :
+Since this is a randomization problem, multiple answers are allowed.
+All of the following outputs can be considered correct:
 [null,1,1,1,1,0]
 [null,1,1,1,1,1]
 [null,1,1,1,0,0]